alttch/eva3/doc/framework-development.rst

 credentials or API key are stored) or show login form to the user to obtain them.

-The session is considered to be dropped if:
+The session is considered to be dropped, when:

 * API call failed because of either network error or with "access denied" response code (3).

-* The server is failed to respond on heartbeat within the required interval.
+* The server failed to respond on heartbeat within the required interval.

 * The user asked application to perform logout procedure.